Nothing Phone (1)

 Single Review, online available, Long, Date: 02/10/2023

-Source: Tech Advisor English EN→zh-CN
+Source: Tech Advisor EN→zh-CN

 As a phone, the Phone (1) is an almost unqualified success.
 The limited battery life and minor bugs and issues I’ve encountered are the only real weaknesses, while the capable cameras, IP53 rating, and wireless charging all stand out from pack.
 That’s before we even get to the design.
 Perhaps it will prove divisive, but you certainly couldn’t call the Phone (1) boring looking, and ultimately the semi-transparent rear and LED patterns will prove the main reason to consider picking the Phone (1) up.
 Foldables like the (now fairly affordable) Galaxy Z Flip 3 have done more to change the way I use my phone than anything in Nothing’s handset, so if you were caught up in the hype then you might want to re-assess your expectations.
 Making a great phone is difficult though, and making a great phone as your second ever product is absolutely remarkable.
 So even if this is nothing special, it’s still a great choice.